 Bubble and squeak, a classic English dish designed to use up leftover veggies from your Sunday roast, is an excellent way to use leftover Thanksgiving veggies (and mashed potatoes).
-The trick is definitely to use a small non-stick pan, and wait for super brown crispy edges before attempting the flip.
+The trick is definitely to use a small nonstick pan, and then wait for super brown, crispy edges before attempting the flip.

 2 tablespoons olive oil, divided

 2 cups leftover roast vegetables, like Brussels sprouts, mushrooms, greens, cabbage, broccoli, peas, or cauliflower, chopped small